-Their current collaboration is a photo series titled "Ghana Must Go", and the following excerpt by forms a part of the knowledge that they are sharing to those who don't know the history and cultural significance of the Ghana Must Go bags:
+Their current collaboration is a photo series titled "Ghana Must Go", and the following excerpt forms a part of the knowledge that they are sharing with those who don't know the history and cultural significance of Ghana Must Go bags:

-"It all began in 1983 Nigeria, when an exodus of over 2 million West African immigrants (mostly Ghanians) transpired.
-This was due to socio-economic hardships in Nigeria which occurred during 1983 when oil prices plummeted.
+"It all began in 1983 Nigeria when an exodus of over 2 million West African immigrants (mostly Ghanaians) transpired.
+This was due to socio-economic hardships in Nigeria which occurred in 1983 when oil prices plummeted.
 Being an oil-rich country, Nigeria had the luxury of economic benefits during an oil boom in the 1970s.
-This provided job opportunities which lured in neighboring countries in search of better lives.
+This provided job opportunities that lured neighboring countries in search of better lives.
 Unfortunately, it was short-lived and the economy weakened, instigating the “Ghana Must Go” revolution.
-This was an extremely difficult time as many who departed Nigeria were denied entry into other countries (because of their reluctancy to an influx of immigrants).
+This was an extremely difficult time as many who departed Nigeria were denied entry into other countries (because of their reluctance to an influx of immigrants).
 As a result, expelled immigrants were forced to camp in the middle of the borders of Nigeria & Benin Republic.
-Even worse, some Ghanians drowned in severely crowded boats, traveling by sea.
-Incidentally, in 1969, Ghana also forcefully expelled hundreds of thousands of immigrants from its country due to economic crisis.
+Even worse, some Ghanaians drowned in severely crowded boats, traveling by sea.
+Incidentally, in 1969, Ghana also forcefully expelled hundreds of thousands of immigrants from its country due to an economic crisis.
 For some, this was believed to be an act of retaliation.
 However, the relationship between Nigeria & Ghana has since been strengthened and migration was then named “Ghana Must Go”." - Source: Olaleye, D. The London School of Economics & Political Science.

 What inspired the “Ghana Must Go” shoot?